guoguojin/nixos/readme.md

 sudo nixos-rebuild switch --flake /etc/nixos#<hostname>
 ```

+The location of this repo will not matter as long as the `flake.nix` and `flake.lock` files are symlinked
+to `/etc/nixos`

 ## Adding system wide configurations

 To add system wide configurations, look up the configuration settings on [https://search.nixos.org/options?channel=unstable](https://search.nixos.org/options?channel=unstable).

 Create a new nix script under config and import the script in the configurations.nix file you want to add the configuration to.

+See the `nvidia` nix configuration files or `steam.nix` for examples.

 ## Adding user specific application configurations (home-manager)